SrSalvaje/devNotes/Bash and Git.md

 ### Rebase

-Is a way to modify our commit history, it gives a commit a new parent.
+In its basic use, `git rebase master` is a way to modify our commit history, it gives a commit a new parent.
+You use it to bring your branch up to date with the master in cases in which the master has diverged.

-**"Rewinding HEAD"**

-`git rebase master`

-Interactive rebase: `git rebase -i <commit_to_fix>^`
+However, the true power of rebase comes into light when we use interactive rebase (`git rebase -i <commit_to_fix>^`), which allows us to edit, remove, combine, re-order and insert commits **before** they are "replayed" back on top of HEAD.

 | pick: keep this commit                                                                      | reword: keep the commit, just change the message                                       | edit: keep the commit, but stop to edit more than the message            |
 | :------------------------------------------------------------------------------------------ | :------------------------------------------------------------------------------------- | :----------------------------------------------------------------------- |
 | **squash**:combine this commit with the previous one. stop to edit the message              | **fixup**: combine this commit with the previous one. keep the previous commit message | **exec**: run the command on this line after picking the previous commit |
 | **drop**: remove the commit (tip: if you remove this line, the commit will be dropped too!) |

-With `rebase` you can edit, remove, combine, re-order and insert commits.
-With `git rebase -i` you can `rebase` avoids loops in the project history, the process of “rebasing” is a way of rewriting the history of a branch by moving it to a new “base” commit.

 If you’re rebasing a `master` into `new_feature`, the new commits in master are put before the new commits in new_feature that are not common to master.
 To do so, run the following command from the new_feature branch: